How To Test Your Water Quality at Home in 5 Steps

 The accuracy and reliability of at-home water testing kits may vary depending on the manufacturer.
 While some kits have earned endorsements from EPA-certified labs, the majority of kits on the market are calibrated to meet EPA testing standards.
 Overall, mail-in laboratory tests of water quality produce the most accurate and detailed results.

-What Should You Do About Bad Water Quality?
+What Should You Do About Poor Water Quality?

-If your results confirm that one or more contaminants are present in your water supply, don’t panic.
-Many water filters are available that can remove specific contaminants.
+If your results confirm that one or more contaminants are present in your water supply, boiling for microbial contamination and filtering for other types of contamination may help.
 There are a wide variety of home water filters, so it’s important to confirm the extent of a filter’s effectiveness.

 Infographic explaining how to handle poor water quality.